 Songdo falls somewhere in between The Stepford Wives and The Truman Show.
 It’s not that anything nefarious is going on behind closed doors, it’s just something feels a little bit off.
 The picture of Songdo doesn’t match the caption.

-A Day in the Life in The World’s Smartest City?
+A Day in the Life Living in Songdo

 There aren’t flying cars or robots cleaning the streets, but there are shimmering glass buildings that touch the sky.
 The World’s Smartest City is full of 39-60 story apartment buildings with everything you could ever need.